mcraiha/avaloniaui.net/wwwroot/docs/animations/keyframe.md

-Title: Animations
+Title: Keyframe Animations
-Order: 0
+Order: 10
 ---

-Animations in Avalonia are heavily inspired by CSS Animations.
-They can be defined on any style using their `Style.Animation` property:
+Keyframe animations in Avalonia are heavily inspired by CSS Animations.
+They can be used to animate any number of properties on a control, using any number of keyframes to define the states that each property must pass through.
+Keyframe animations can run any number of times, in either direction.

+# Defining A Keyframe Animation

+Keyframe animations are applied using styles.
+They can be defined on any style by adding an `Animation` object to the `Style.Animation` property:

 ```xml
 <Window xmlns="https://github.com/avaloniaui">